csound/manual/docs/opcodes/eventcycles.md

 # eventcycles
 Read absolute time in k-rate cycles, since the start of an instance of an instrument.

-Called at both i-time as well as k-time.
-NB: the returned value at k-time starts at 1
+Called at both i-time and k-time.
+At k-time, the first performance cycle returns 0.
+A note that runs for N cycles reports cycle indices from 0 through N - 1.

 ## Syntax
 === "Modern"